- Home

 Conservation

-Te Hauturu-o-Toi / little barrier island was cleared of all mammalian pests in 2004.
-Increased sightings of chevron skinks in recent years suggest the species is recovering on the island.
-Chevron skinks are also present in one predator-fenced sanctuary on Aotea / Great Barrier Island.
+On Te Hauturu-o-Toi / little barrier, the island was cleared of all mammalian pests in 2004.
+Increased sightings of chevron skinks in the last decade suggest the species is now recovering on the island.

 Interesting notes